audiofeature/DeepLearningTutorial_2019/README.md

 ## Optional for GPU computation

-If you want to train your neural networks on your GPU, also install the following for NVidia GPUs (for other ones, follow the vendor guidelines):
+If you want to train your neural networks on your GPU for faster training, also install the following for NVidia GPUs (for other ones, follow the vendor guidelines):

+Note: it is not mandatory to use a GPU for this tutorial.

 * [NVidia drivers](http://www.nvidia.com/Download/index.aspx?lang=en-us) (for NVidia GPUs)
 * [CUDA](https://developer.nvidia.com/cuda-downloads)